Who Will Provide Your Care?

 Registered clinical nurses work closely with you and all members of your team to assist with questions and to determine how best to meet your immediate health care needs between regularly scheduled appointments.

-Our clinical pharmacist works closely with your team by offering general medication counseling, support for patients with barriers to appropriate medication use, and education on self monitoring and diabetes medication management.
+Our clinical pharmacists work closely with your team by offering general medication counseling and consultation, support for patients with barriers to appropriate medication use, and education on self-monitoring.

 Interns / Residents